Keshav-Sundar-4/SweetFold/instructions/preprocessing/readme.md

 The full pipeline is:

+1. Create a SweetFold/Boltz Python environment.
+2. Install Boltz version `1.0.0` specifically.
+3. Download the SweetFold-modified `boltz` folder from the SweetFold GitHub repository.
+4. Replace the installed Boltz package folder with the SweetFold-modified `boltz` folder.
-1. Find PDB IDs that contain glycans.
+5. Find PDB IDs that contain glycans.
-2. Download the matching PDB files.
+6. Download the matching PDB files.
-3. Clean protein-glycan PDB files.
+7. Clean protein-glycan PDB files.
-4. Separately extract or clean free-floating glycan structures.
+8. Separately extract or clean free-floating glycan structures.
-5. Combine the cleaned folders into one dataset folder.
+9. Combine the cleaned folders into one dataset folder.
-6. Convert cleaned `.pdb` files into Boltz/SweetFold `.npz` training structures.
+10. Convert cleaned `.pdb` files into Boltz/SweetFold `.npz` training structures.
-7. Create a validation ID file from the processed `.npz` files.
+11. Create a validation ID file from the processed `.npz` files.

 ---